smeisner/smart-thermostat/GettingStarted.md

 * NB #2: There was an error on the v0.5.2 protos; the top right corner has 3 test points; GND, 5V and 3V3.
 I misconfigured the net connection for the 3v3 and it ended up not being connected.
 So don't use it to test...it's not connected.

+* NB #3: If the board has been powered off for a bit, it starts up in boot mode when power is applied.
+Therefore, the reset button must be pushed.
+I am guessing this is a power-up problem...if anyone can suggest a PCB change, I will include it in the next run!

 ## Steps to build environment:

 1. Of sourse, update the system first: